gaberull/gaberull/README.md

   - This project had a large number of contributors, of which I provided the 2nd highest number of commits.
   - If you would like to view this project, please ask me to add you as a contributor, and I will be happy to do so.

-#### School Assignment Respositories:
+### School Assignment Respositories:

-These repositories were never really meant to be shown off.
+*These repositories were never really meant to be shown off.
 I made these while I was learning git and completing various assignments at OU.
-They may or may not have README files with information about them.
+They may or may not have README files with more information about them.*

 - [Project2 Data Structures](https://github.com/gaberull/DataStructProject2) - One of the main projects for my Data Structures class at OU